Forward House Special Projects and Programs

 Our pilot project, Forward House Fridays, from 11:00 am to 3:00 pm at Qualicum Commons, was a huge success!
 Our Outreach Worker, Doreen 'Coco' Littlejohn and her team of volunteers visited businesses, churches, and other service agencies to ensure we meet the needs of the community in Qualicum Beach.
 We are enjoying sharing the office with the Division of Family Practice.

-We are happy to announce that we have expanded our work in Qualicum Beach to two days as of April 1st:
+As of April 1st, 2019, we have expanded our work in Qualicum Beach to two days:

 Thursdays - 11:00 am to 3:00 pm at St. Stephen’s Church (150 Village Way) in their ‘old lounge’ upstairs.